 Some people I’ve discussed with had vowed never again to use an Itel phone.
 Some won’t even touch an Itel phone with a ten-foot long pole.
-As someone who’s used 3 Itel phones and still has an Itel it1513, I feel their pain but Itel phones aren’t that bad.
-You see, over 4 years ago, people thought it was insane to create tutorials for Tecno phones and the very first stock rom collection (MTK Backups they were called then).
+As someone who’s used 3 Itel phones including an Itel it1513, I feel their pain but Itel phones aren’t that bad.
+You see, over 6 years ago, people thought it was insane to create tutorials for Tecno phones and the very first stock rom collection (MTK Backups they were called then).
 Tecno phones were heavily stigmatized back then but we anticipated the improvements that many are only now seeing, same with Infinix.

 If you want to enjoy an entry level smartphone then you either be an entry level user or a lover of device problems and challenges.
 I happen to be the latter which is why I crave for both high end and entry level Android phones.
 I’ve indeed been frustrated by my Itel phones….as in the phones have shown me shege but I’ve learnt a lot which turned frustration to victory and I’ll be sharing some of these tricks with you.

 I’m dedicating this to those who want to enjoy and explore the Android experience but are not buoyant enough to exit entry level smartphones.
-Itel now has models running on Mediatek and Spreadtrum so you can tag along if you have any Mediatek (MTK) or Spreadtrum (SPD) entry level smartphone you wish to optimize for a better experience.
+Itel now has models running on Mediatek, Spreadtrum & Qualcomm so you can tag along if you have any such entry level smartphone you wish to optimize for a better experience.

 1. Storage space running out